-The qualified small employer health reimbursement arrangement (QSEHRA) was designed specifically for small businesses with fewer than 50 employees.
+The qualified small employer health reimbursement arrangement (QSEHRA), or small business HRA, was designed specifically for small businesses with fewer than 50 employees.
 As such, it isn’t subject to many of the federal laws that affect larger employee health plans.

-One such law is HIPAA (the Health Insurance Portability and Accountability Act of 1996).
+One such law is the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Outlining data privacy and security provisions for medical information, much of the legislation applies only to health plans covering more than 50 employees.

 But certain portions of HIPAA apply to all plans—including the QSEHRA.